truonghm/telegram-actions/README.md

-# Bot for personal Channel on Telegram
+# Periodically send messages to Telegram using Github Actions